This post contains affiliate links. Read the full disclosure here

-Searching for the best stay-at-home jobs for 2021?
-Whether you are looking to earn an extra income on top of your 9-5 job or want to work from home full time, you will be pleased to know that there are so many options out there, most especially if you have these high-income skills!
+Whether you are looking to earn an extra income on top of your 9-5 job or want to work from home full time, you will be pleased to know that there are so many job options out there, most especially if you have these high-income skills!

-I have tried a few stay-at-home jobs, particularly online jobs, so I sure know a thing or two about the best jobs out there.
-In this post, I aim to give you a list of lucrative, fresh job ideas that I think would continue to be in demand this year and in the next few years.
+In this post, I aim to give you a list of well-paying stay at home job ideas that I think would continue to be in demand this year and in the next few years.

 Don’t worry if you’ve never done these jobs before.
 There are lots of digital resources you can take advantage of to set yourself up for a successful home-based career or business.

 Stay at Home Jobs: Is This the New Normal?

 Why work from home?
 Well, the impacts of the pandemic cannot be denied.
-Starting 2020, even onsite jobs had to be moved to homes in efforts to sustain the economy and keep people’s livelihood.
+Starting 2020, even onsite jobs had to be moved to homes to sustain the economy and keep people’s livelihood.

 According to Global Workplace Analytics, 56% of Americans say that they have at least one job that they can do from home.
-Additionally, 80% of the employees say they’d love to work from home at least some of the time, and 35% are willing to change careers to be able to work from home.
+Additionally, 80% of employees say they’d love to work from home at least some of the time, and 35% are willing to change careers to be able to work from home.

 The same study indicates that flexibility is the lead reason why most millennials prefer getting into work from home jobs.